12 Free & Cheap Things to Do in Manawatu

 3. Spend some time in the Ruahine Forest Park

 The popular forest park in the area features tens of hikes ranging from an hour’s hike to a 4-day adventure.
 The Rangiwahia Hut Track pictured below is the most popular one taking trampers through the lush golden grasses of the Whanahuia Range.
 We guarantee an afternoon well spent!
+For walks in the Ruahine Forest, check out 26 Awesome Hikes Around Palmerston North.

 Location: Ruahine Forest Park stretches almost 100km between Manawatu and Hawke’s Bay.